A fan’s guide – the club from early doors to today

 The highlight of Sheerin’s four-year managership, though, was the 1-1 draw achieved at Celtic in the Scottish Cup in December 2012 – and desperately unlucky 1-0 defeat in the replay.

-With suitable experience at Brechin and Forfar, Dick Campbell now looks like he is in for the long haul as manager at Gayfield Park – particularly after having brought in his twin brother Ian as his coaching assistant.
+With stints at Angus rivals Brechin and Forfar, Dick Campbell seemed to be in for the long haul as manager at Gayfield Park – particularly after having brought in his twin brother Ian as his coaching assistant.
+While this was unusual, nobody expected what was to come in 2016-17.

 ground Guide